What is Information Architecture?

 Ahh architecture.
 We marvel at the beautiful design and structural engineering of buildings and bridges all the time.
 But how often do we stop to think about the architecture of a website?

-The truth is, good architecture on websites often goes unnoticed – as it should!
+The truth is that good website architecture often goes unnoticed—as it should!
 A well-constructed information architecture creates a smooth, effortless user experience.
-It’s only when a website has a poorly organized, overwhelming or confusing architecture that it becomes blatantly obvious and a major overhaul is needed.
+Only when a website has a poorly organized, overwhelming, or confusing architecture does it become blatantly apparent and require a significant overhaul.

-In this article we’ll take a closer look at what information architecture is all about and how it impacts your users and your organization.
-Plus we’ll go over the underlying principles that lead information architects to the promised land.
+In this article, we’ll examine information architecture in more detail and examine how it impacts users and organizations.
+We’ll also discuss the underlying principles that lead information architects to the promised land.

 “You know I’ve always wanted to pretend to be an architect.”